kghose/lekha.nvim/README.md

 ![](lekha.nvim.png)

-`Lekha` is a minimalistic (in appearance and function) NeoVim plugin for novel
+`Lekha` is a minimalist (in appearance and function) NeoVim plugin for novel
 writing:

+- It expects the work to be all in one file.
+- Top level headings (Lines that start with `# `) are interpreted as chapters.
+- Lines that start with markdown comments (`<!--`) are interpreted as TODOs.
-- It uses NeoVim's auto complete feature to display the chapters and word counts when the "jump to chapter" command is called.
-There is no split pane.
+- It uses NeoVim's native command auto-complete feature to display chapters, chapter word counts and TODOs when the `LekhaGoto` command is called (Please see screenshot above).
+- There is no split pane.
 This reduces visual clutter but keeps the information accessible.
-- Only looks at top level headings (Lines that start with `# `)
-- [Planned]: TODO and Bookmarks lists

 # Installation